awpie/project-hud/README.md

 ##  Planned Features

 -  WebSocket support for higher-speed bi-directional updates
--  Optical alignment / collimation improvements for see-through HUD if possible
+-  Optical alignment / collimation improvements HUD if possible
 -  Onboard inference with distilled models (TinyCLIP, MobileNet, etc, removing the need for a server setup, easily possible with more expensive hardware)

 ---